echoedinvoker/python/day8/81-func-with-input/memo.md

 > function allows us to call it in a way that allows us to give it some value to vary the result it produces.

+### _Pass data into function from outside_

 ![Alt add parameter to function def and argument when calling it](pic/05.jpg)

 ![Alt analyze def/call func step by step](pic/06.jpg)

+### _Parameter and Argument_

 ![Alt parameter/argument](pic/07.jpg)

+- Instead of using the terms "variable" or "value", we use "parameter" and "argument" in this process to transfer data from the outside to the function, as above.